gdgkirkley/secondary-characters/src/pages/get-involved/auditions/index.md

 sections:
   - sectionHead: Roles
     content: >-
-      \*All experience levels and abilities, genders/identities,
-      race/ethnicities and age levels are encouraged to audition for ANY role.
+      \*Secondary Characters is committed to casting with a focus on diversity, equity, and inclusion.
+All are welcome to audition for any role.

       **Roles:**